 HERE’S WHAT SOME ARE SAYING:

-UNDER THE BIRCH TREE is a story of finding strength in the midst of silence and secrets, and the joy of using that strength to create a life of meaning, self-worth, and faith.
-Nancy Chadwick’s memoir is rich with the details of a sustaining inner vision of home, woven around her beloved metaphor of the rooted birch tree. —Nancy G. Shapiro, author of The Book of Calm: Clarity, Compassion, and Choice in a Turbulent World
+“A story of finding strength in the midst of silence and secrets, and the joy of using that strength to create a life of meaning, self-worth, and faith. —NANCY G SHAPIRO, author of The Book of Calm: Clarity, Compassion, and Choice in a Turbulent World